isomorphic-software/smartclient-docs/classes/DatabaseBrowser.md

 ## Attr: DatabaseBrowser.schemaTree

 ### Description
-Instance of ListGrid used to display the database schema.
+Instance of ListGrid used to display the database schema (ie, the list of tables).
 This grid makes use of an +link{listGrid.canExpandRecords,expansion component) to show columns for each table.

 **Flags**: IR